stat6250-s17/course-questions-wiki/week-04/README.md

 - Question (aoneill2-stat6250): What happens if bin values overlap?
 Does the program stop running?
 - *Question* (yren10−stat6250): What situations we cannot be using formats?
 - Question (meisenbach-stat6250): Isn’t it a bad idea to hard code the quantiles?
+- *Question* (lwang30-stat6250) : What is the change in the variable type after those 2 quantitative variables are formatted ?
+- *Answer* (lwang30-stat6250) : Both the discrete and continuous quantitative variables are reformatted into categorical variables by *proc format* statement.